BlokasLabs/midihub-docs/cc_lfo.md

 A pipe that can be placed both as a Generator or as a Modifier.
-It produces an LFO waveform, as defined by the many parameters, on the selected CC value.
+It produces an LFO waveform, as defined by the many parameters, on the selected CC value, Channel 1.
+Place a [Channel Remap](channel_remap.md) pipe to the right of the LFO to change the channel.

 If it is placed as a Modifier, it can be synchronized to the beat, as well as it can apply modulation to previous CC LFO pipes in the pipeline,